 Emotional Camera Movement

 The vertical camera movement of the boom can also highlight the emotion of a scene.
 A boom camera shot that elevates vertically can create a rising sensation that highlights the emotion of a scene.

-The Shawshank Redemption uses camera perfectly to accentuate the liberation and catharsis of one of the films’ most moments.
-If this shot was achieved without a boom shot and was shot statically, the emotion and catharsis of the scene would not be as impactful.
+The Shawshank Redemption uses camera perfectly to accentuate the liberation and catharsis of one of the films’ most important moments.
+If this shot was achieved without a boom shot and was done as a static shot, the emotion and catharsis of the scene would not be as impactful.